MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-wsl.md

 1. Expand **Custom Compliance**:

-  1. Select the custom compliance script file as the discovery script,
+  1. Select the custom compliance script file as the discovery script.

   1. Upload your JSON validation file.